Collectors Information

 1. "Fec Adolf Bock" with below that "Ausf Schwerin Berlin" and these badges have a Broad Bladed pin

-2. "R.S.& S"= Richard Simm & Sohne and these badges have a Needle Pin as well as a broad blade pin, But all have a ball hinge.
+2. "R.S.& S"= Richard Simm & Sohne and these badges have a Needle Pin

-3. "RS" = Rodolf Souval and these badges have a Needle Pin
+3. "RS" = Rodolf Souvaland these badges have a Needle Pin

 4. "Fo"= for Friedrich Orth and these badges have a Needle pin with both cast in hinge and hook and also separately applied hinge and hook

-5. Several unmarked types have also been observed.
+8. Several unmarked types have also been observed.

 Selection of badges